jwd-iv/tinyeng/Readme.md

 ### Link statically

-Build and add tinyeng.lib from the `build` folder to your project, and add `tinyeng/include` to the list of include directories.
+Build and add tiny.lib and/or tiny_core.lib from the `build` folder to your project, and add `tinyeng/include` to the list of include directories.

 [RIKU]: https://github.com/jwd-iv/RIKU